PsyTeachR/mcs-conv/docs/02-intro-to-r.md

 * R Markdown will only knit if your code works - this is a good way of checking for the portfolio assignments whether you've written legal code!
 * You can choose to knit to a Word document rather than HTML.
 This can be useful for e.g., sharing with others, however, it may lose some functionality and it probably won't look as good so we'd recommend always knitting to HTML.
-* You can choose to knit to PDF, however, this requires an LaTex installation and is quite complicated.
+* You can choose to knit to PDF, however, unless you're using the server this requires an LaTex installation and is quite complicated.
 If you don't already know what LaTex is and how to use it, do not knit to PDF.
 If you do know how to use LaTex, you don't need us to give you instructions!
 * R will automatically open the knitted HTML file in the viewer, however, you can also navigate to the folder it is stored in and open the HTML file in your web browser (e.g., Chrome or Firefox).

 ## Activity 9: Make R your own